oplS17projects/StatsPros/README.md

 How will you know if you are successful?
 <!-- If you include some kind of _quantitative analysis,_ that would be good.--->

+We can successfully provide statistics for the 2016/16 season of the NBA.
+This was our primary goal at the beginning of this project and we are confident that we accomplished it.
-If we can successfully process each user's request from the given options and visualize the requested comparisons and/or make future predictions(this willbe implmented if there's enough time left when the main project is complete), while always processing the latest available data from the league's games, we shall have successfully completed out project.
+We can successfully process a user's request from the given options and visualize the requested comparisons.
+Some of the stretch goals we had were not implemented but despite that, we still accomplished the primary goals of this project.

 ## Architecture Diagram
 ![Alt text](/resources/ArchDiag.jpg?raw=true)

-Create several paragraphs of narrative to explain the pieces and how they interoperate.
+### Process
+When a user fires up the browser, they are met with precompiled lists of teams and players.
+When two players are chosen, their season statistics are retrieved as a list of hashmaps where each hash represents a single game the player participated in during the aforementioned season.
+When this list is received, individual stat values are filtered out, placed ina list and that list is averaged out over the number of games the player participated in.
+This happens for all the available stats in the player's hash.
+A new list of average values is created and mapped with the names of the statistics to create a list of vectors that are passed to ` (draw-main-plot) ` which returns all the stats in one chart.
+The `(plot-singles)` procedure is recursvely called with each vetor in that list to plot individual charts and each is formatted with CSS and displayed in  the browser.

 ### First Milestone (Sun Apr 9)
 We hoped to have the back-end of the program done by this date and we managed to accomplish that goal.
 We were able to process teh data we retrieved from the database and add the functionality to draw pass processed lists to the drawing procedures.
 Not many statistical evaluations were needed in this step, so none were done.